bpeck81/deepinfravoiceclone/README.md

 ## Why This Dashboard?

-Infra's official demo app for the TTP AI model is functional but lacks usability features.
+DeepInfra's official demo app for the TTP AI model is functional but lacks usability features.
 This dashboard was built to:

 - Provide a better user experience.
 - Enable more customization and flexibility.